awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

-# Accessing and deploying an application with AWS Launch Wizard for SQL Server<a name="launch-wizard-deploying"></a>
+# Access and deploy an application with AWS Launch Wizard for SQL Server on Windows<a name="launch-wizard-deploying"></a>

-## Accessing AWS Launch Wizard<a name="accessing-launch-wizard"></a>
+## Access AWS Launch Wizard<a name="accessing-launch-wizard"></a>

 You can launch AWS Launch Wizard from the following locations\.
 + **AWS Console\.** From the [AWS Management Console](https://console.aws.amazon.com) under **Management and Governance**\.
 + **AMI launch page in EC2 console\.** From the Launch Wizard banner that appears when you select **AMIs**, under **Images**, in the EC2 console\.
 The banner appears when you search for SQL AMIs\.
 + **AWS Launch Wizard landing page\.** From the AWS Launch Wizard page, located at [https://aws\.amazon\.com/launchwizard/](https://aws.amazon.com/launchwizard/)\.

-## Deploying AWS Launch Wizard<a name="deploy-console-launch-wizard"></a>
+## Deploy AWS Launch Wizard on Windows<a name="deploy-console-launch-wizard"></a>

 The following steps guide you through a SQL Server Always On application deployment with AWS Launch Wizard after you have launched it from the console\.

 1. When you select **Create deployment** from the AWS Launch Wizard landing page, you are directed to the **Choose application** page where you are prompted to select the type of application that you want to deploy\.
 Select **Microsoft SQL Server Always On**\.

+1. Select the operating system on which you want to install the SQL Server Always On application — in this case, **Windows**\.

-1. After you select an application type, under **Permissions**, Launch Wizard displays the AWS Identity and Access Management \(IAM\) policy required for Launch Wizard to access other AWS services on your behalf\.
+1. After you select the operating system, under **Permissions**, Launch Wizard displays the AWS Identity and Access Management \(IAM\) role required for Launch Wizard to access other AWS services on your behalf\.
 For more information about setting up IAM for Launch Wizard, see [AWS Identity and Access Management \(IAM\)](launch-wizard-setting-up.md#launch-wizard-iam)\.
-Select **Next** \.
+Choose **Next** \.

 1. After selecting the type of application to deploy, you are prompted to enter specifications for the new deployment on the **Configure application settings** page\.
 The following tabs provide information about the specification fields\.

 ------
 #### [ General ]
+   + **Deployment model**\.
+Choose **High availability deployment** to deploy your SQL Server Always On application across multiple Availability Zones or **Single instance deployment** to deploy your SQL Server application on a single node\.
    + **Deployment name**\.
 Enter a unique application name for your deployment\.
-   + **Simple Notification Service \(SNS\) topic ARN \(Optional\)**\.
+   + **Simple Notification Service \(SNS\) topic ARN — optional**\.
 Specify an SNS topic where AWS Launch Wizard can send notifications and alerts\.
 For more information, see the [https://docs.aws.amazon.com/sns/latest/dg/welcome.html](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)\.
-   + **CloudWatch application monitoring \(Optional\)**\.
+   + **CloudWatch application monitoring \(Optional for HA deployments\)**\.
 Select the checkbox to set up monitors and automated insights for your deployment using CloudWatch Application Insights\.
 For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-application-insights.html)\.

 ------
 #### [ Connectivity ]

-   Enter specifications for how you want to connect to your application instance and what kind of Virtual Private Cloud \(VPC\) you want to set up\.
+   Enter specifications for how you want to connect to your instance and configure your Virtual Private Cloud \(VPC\)\.

    **Key pair name**
    + Select an existing key pair from the dropdown list or create a new one\.
 If you select **Create new key pair name** to create a new key pair, you are directed to the Amazon EC2 console\.
 From there, under **Network and Security**, choose **Key Pairs**\.
 Choose **Create a new key pair**, enter a name for the key pair, and then choose **Download Key Pair**\.